Supergamer5465/Helix-Raid-Tool/README.md

 download jar at https://github.com/Supergamer5465/Helix-Raid-Tool/releases

-Please make sure to follow these step-by-step guides so that you do not use the raid tool improperly
+Please make sure to follow this guide so that you do not use the raid tool improperly

 <details>
 <summary>Guide for Bot Raiding</summary>

 ### A step-by-step guide

-  1. Create a discord application at https://discord.com/developers
-  2.
   1. Have admin privileges, or know another administrator that can add the bot for you
   2. Create a discord application at https://discord.com/developers
   3. In the application, go to the tab labeled "bot"